moleike/moleike.github.io/content/blog/how-to-build-an-antilibrary.md

-The book has also an entry for the ostrich effect, a cognitive bias where one ignores potentially negative but useful information, e.g. put off undergoing a screening test or checking your account balance when you are overspending.
+The book has also an entry for the ostrich effect, a cognitive bias where one ignores potentially negative but useful information, e.g. put off undergoing a screening test or checking your account balance when you are overspending---like if ignorance would save you.
 Turns out the Dutch have a word for it, _struisvogelpolitiek_.
 The word comes from the legend that ostriches bury their heads in the sand to avoid danger.

-Now that cold plunges are trending, this word seems relevant: _warmduscher_, literally German for a warm showerer, i.e. a wimp.
+Now that cold plunges are trending, this word seems relevant: _warmduscher_, literally German for a "warm showerer", i.e. a wimp.

-There are a few Japanense words in here too: _komorebi_, which describes the subtle yet beautiful phenomenon of sunlight leaking through foliage and trees, and the word which got me started with this blog post: _tsundoku_.
+There are a few Japanense words in here too: _komorebi_, which describes the subtle yet beautiful phenomenon of sunlight leaking through the trees and foliage, and the word which got me started with this blog post: _tsundoku_.

 {{< figure src="/images/tsundoku.jpeg" class="center" alt="centering"
 width="70%">}}

-Tsundoku means piling books you haven't read yet.
+Tsundoku means piling up books you haven't read yet.
 I happen to be an expert at tsundoku.
 I buy books almost every month, and keep track of those that I want to read (acquired or not) on my goodreads [shelves].